BA Comparative Literatures and Cultures and French (QR38)

 You will follow a structured language course in French, as well as explore the richness of French and Francophone history and culture, choosing from a wide range of units in literature, film, history, thought, politics, linguistics, and visual culture.
 You will spend your third year abroad in a French-speaking country, extending your language skills and cultural knowledge.
-To find out more about studying abroad, visit Global Opportunities.
+To find out more about studying abroad, visit Centre for Study Abroad.

 In your final year you will complete an innovative, supervised, independent project consisting of an extended essay on a topic of your choice and a public-facing element presented to the entire cohort.